KygekTeam/PM4-Docker/README.md

 ## Explained Like I'm 5
 (If you prefer a more technical reference, there is a [Reference](#reference) section below)

-(You do NOT need to clone this repo to install PocketMine-Docker)
+(You do NOT need to clone this repo to install PM4-Docker)

 (Although this is an ELI5, you still need to know how to run commands on a Linux/MacOS machine and already have Docker installed)